Official Settlement Information Website

 Settlement money will not be distributed now, as the case is still ongoing.

-The Court must now determine whether the settlement is fair, reasonable and in the best interests of Electrolytic Settlement Class Members.
+The Court must now determine whether the Matsuo and Rubycon settlements are fair, reasonable and in the best interests of Electrolytic Settlement Class Members.

-Motions to approve the settlement are scheduled to be heard at:
+Separate motions to approve the settlements are scheduled to be heard at:

 STATUS OF THE CLASS ACTIONS